Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Groupers grow to be very large and are hard-fighting fish when it is hooked.
 You need heavy tackle to pull them from the structure and turn them very early in the battle.
 Heavy conventional rods and reels as well as heavy spinning tackle will get the job done.
 Conventional rods provide more cranking power and allow you to put more pressure on it.
 A rod that is about 6 to 7 feet and can carry a 50-100 pound test line will work.

-Best Bait For Grouper
+Best Baits For Grouper

 1. Squirrel Fish